jarvisar/datavis-project2/README.md

 This project includes the following visualizations:

 - Leaflet Map: Users can view and interact with a map displaying individual 311 calls as markers.
+- Line chart: Users can view and interact with a timeline of 311 calls by month and time of year.

 # Usage